apache/couchdb/share/doc/src/api/database/compact.rst

 .. http:post:: /{db}/_ensure_full_commit

   Commits any recent changes to the specified database to disk.
-You should call this if you want to ensure that recent changes have been written.
+You should call this if you want to ensure that recent changes have been flushed.
+  This function is likely not required, assuming you have the recommended configuration setting of ``delayed_commits=false``, which requires CouchDB to ensure changes are written to disk before a 200 or similar result is returned.

   :param db: Database name
   :<header Accept: - :mimetype:`application/json`